 Now you have come to the satisfying part, you hav cooked the food, it can be indulged with good result by you, but can it be appreciated by someone else?
 And if other people does not appreciate it and does not want to eat it, why have you then cooked it?
-We underestimate how we visualise the data, it lies a great deal in how we visualise it if it will be acted upon and even understood.
+We underestimate how we visualise the data.
+It lies a great deal in how we visualise the data if it will be acted upon and even understood.
 So do not underestimate the plating, it might even be a dealbreaker to get over the “we are a data gathering company” to becoming a “we are a data driven company”.

 🏼 and some pointers to have in mind